page discusses the range (distance) at which an avalanche transceiver

 Dual Mode Beacons

-Barryvox 3000, and
+3000, and Mammut Pulse

-quickly switched between analog and digital mode.
+can be quickly switched between analog and digital mode.
 Older versions

 of the Ortovox

 S1 can be changed to analog via a menu option.

 On beacons that support analog and digital modes, two distances

 are shown in the above graph.
 The analog distance is labeled "(A)"

-that there is only a 10 meter difference between
+that there is only a 10 meter difference between the analog and

-a 55 meter difference (the Patroller had one of the best analog
+has a 55 meter difference (the Patroller had one of the best analog

 ranges at 75 meters, yet in digital mode it didn't display a

 until it was within 15 meters of the victim).

 The Pulse has an "analog-only" search mode that significantly

 increases its range.
 Unfortunately, this mode was not used when

 range chart.
-Learn more about
+Learn more about the

 Search Strip Widths